kripken/webgl-2d-screen/README.md

 Just run Web2DScreen on your canvas,

         var wrappedCanvas = WebGL2DScreen(canvas);

 and use the wrapped canvas normally.
+For example, in an Emscripten project you might have something like

+        var canvas = document.getElementById('canvas');

+in your HTML (this is where it finds the canvas HTML element, and then points to it from where Emscripten-generated code will see it), then you would just add

+        canvas = WebGL2DScreen(canvas);

+right after that line.